-BUDGET CALENDAR Wi With Harbor Commissioners and Finance Committee FY 2021/22 Date Description Time Location March 9, 2021 Finance Committee will review and comment on "First Look" of Budget and receive public input 1:00 PM Remote Public Meeting March 17, 2021 Board of Harbor Commissioners will review and comment on "First Look" of Operating & CIP Budget and receive public input 1:00 PM Remote Public Meeting April 8, 2021 Finance Committee will review and comment on Preliminary Budget and receive public input 10:00 AM Remote Public Meeting April 21, 2021 Board of Harbor Commissioners will receive public input and adopt the Preliminary Budget 1:00 PM Remote Public Meeting tbd Finance Committee will review and comment on Final Budget and receive public input xx To Be Decided June 16, 2021 Board of Harbor Commissioners will hold a Public Hearing and Adopt Final Budget 1:00 PM To Be Decided are accepted for construction.
-When operating expenditures are expected to exceed appropriations due to unforeseen circumstances, the Harbor Commission may approve adjustments to the appropriations.
+BUDGET CALENDAR Wi With Harbor Commissioners and Finance Committee FY 2021/22 Date Description Time Location Finance Committee will review and comment on "First Look" of Budget and Remote Public March 9, 2021 receive public input 1:00 PM Meeting Board of Harbor Commissioners will review and comment on "First Look" of Operating & CIP Budget and receive Remote Public March 17, 2021 public input 1:00 PM Meeting Finance Committee will review and comment on Preliminary Budget and Remote Public April 8, 2021 receive public input 10:00 AM Meeting , Board of Harbor Commissioners will receive public input and adopt the Remote Public April 21, 2021 Preliminary Budget 1:00 PM Meeting Board of Harbor Commissioners will hold Remote Public luno 16 2021 1:00 DM June 16, 2021 a Public Hearing and Adopt Final Budget 1:00 PM Meeting appropriations due to unforeseen circumstances, the Harbor Commission may approve adjustments to the appropriations.

 Policy 4.9.2 also allows for adjustments to appropriations throughout the fiscal year with Harbor Commission approval.
-Capital Improvement Project costs are appropriated when the District enters into a contract with project management, design, and engineering firms, and when bids
+Capital Improvement Project costs are appropriated when the District enters into a contract with project management, design, and engineering firms, and when bids are accepted for construction.
+When operating expenditures are expected to exceed